Chobani’s founder is launching a business mentorship program for LGBTQ refugees

 One of the companies, Canadian bank CIBC, internally spread the word of the upcoming launch, and has since had more than the required 50 potential mentors expressing interest.
 “As a gay South Asian immigrant to Canada,” says Sam Kochhar, an associate for CIBC’s Technology Leadership Advancement Program, “I have lived firsthand through the experience of starting from scratch and building my professional network, and understand the important role mentorship plays in career success.”

-Even as the Tent Foundation is encouraged by the Biden administration’s intention to significantly raise the refugee cap and restore a sense of compassion to plights of asylum-seekers, the private sector still needs to play a huge part, says Samantha Power, former U.S. ambassador to the U.N. during Obama’s first term, and who’s also on Tent’s advisory board.
+Even as Tent is encouraged by the Biden administration’s intention to significantly raise the refugee cap and restore a sense of compassion to plights of asylum-seekers, the private sector still needs to play a huge part, says Samantha Power, former U.S. ambassador to the U.N. during Obama’s first term, and who’s also on Tent’s advisory board.
 She emphasizes the importance of conducting the mentorships within the business realm, so that refugees can start to work and finally regain control over their lives.
 “What they want is what they had,” she says.
 “They want to be able to fend for themselves and their families.
 The essence of retrieving your dignity is being able to work.”